 ● 3D print object: As an object for 3D printing.
 A slicer is used to convert the geometry to a toolpath

-Select Program Events from the Path input box to display special events that need to be taken into account when generating robot programs.
+Select Program Events to display special events that need to be taken into account when generating robot programs.
 This includes triggering a tool change, setting the spindle speed in RPM or triggering specific programs on program start or program finish.
 If you are using G-code, M codes can also be triggered as functions using the M_RunCode by default.